dboyhasnoname/learning/aws/aws_security.md

 Now connect to BastionHostPublicName via SSH using ssh -i mykey.pem -A ec2-user@$BastionHostPublicName.

 The -A option is important to enable AgentForwarding; agent forwarding lets you authenticate with the same key you used to log in to the bastion host for further SSH logins initiated from the bastion host.
+Refer this [link](https://www.oodlestechnologies.com/blogs/SSH-bastion-host-on-AWS)

 ![bastion host login](img/bastion_host_login.jpg)